 And here is the beautiful finished product!

 As you can see, the darker blue candles have a bit of frosting on the outside.
 This is totally normal, especially when using darker dyes.
-Frosting is not harmful at all!
+The frosting is not harmful at all!
 It is simply the wax drying out a bit which causes the light dusting or "frosted" appearance on the candle.
-Unfortunately there isn't a whole lot you can do to avoid this other than using a wax like the EcoSoya CB-Advanced that has an "extreme" resistance to frosting or, you can add a tablespoon of cold-pressed coconut oil to 1 pound of wax which can help add moisture back into your wax.
+Unfortunately, there isn't a whole lot you can do to avoid this other than adding a tablespoon of cold-pressed coconut oil to 1 pound of wax, which can help add moisture back into your wax.

-I was extremely happy with the end result!
-The colors are subtle but they matched the shower invitations perfectly.
-The momma-to-be was so grateful that I had taken the time to make these hand-poured candles for all of our guests.
-Everyone was thrilled to be taking home a candle with the fragrance of their choice and everyone kept asking me how I made them!
+We were extremely happy with the end result!
+The colors are subtle but they matched the baby shower invitations perfectly.
+The momma-to-be was so grateful that we had taken the time to make these hand-poured candles for all of our guests.
+Everyone was thrilled to be taking home a candle with the fragrance of their choice and everyone kept asking me how we made them!

 So there you have it!
-As you can see, candle making can be done in your home as long as you stay organized and take the steps to keep your surfaces clean.
-I was able to make all 36 of these candles within 1 afternoon and they were ready to box up and set to the side to cure later that evening.
-If you are trying to decide if you should make your own candles or start a small candle/home fragrance business and run it out of your home, go head and take that leap and get started today!
+As you can see, candle-making can be done in your home as long as you stay organized and take the steps to keep everything clean.
+We were able to make all 36 of these candles within 1 afternoon and they were ready to box up and set to the side to cure later that evening.
+If you are trying to decide if you should make your own candles or start a small candle/home fragrance business and run it out of your home, go ahead and take that leap and get started today!